SamSlutz/Card-Game-Contributions/hearthstone/alex-otk-guides/README.md

 into this document for reference.
 Credited here as a compilation, not original work.

+**`Vanndar Alex Flow.pdf`** -- This combo was my own variant, I wrote all the lines down for fun.

 ## Why these are here

-Alongside the [probability model](../../probability-model), these guides are the other half of how I engage with this kind of game: not just building decks, but mapping the full decision space around them so that the correct line is always knowable rather than guessed at mid-game.
+Alongside the [probability model](../../probability-model), these guides are the other half of how I engage with this kind of game: not just building decks, but mapping the full decision space around them so that the correct line is always knowable rather than guessed at.